In an effort to continue decentralizing, we have created a mechanism for the community to host the Uniswap Interface

 Some settings on the Uniswap Interface use localstorage, which is shared across users in some IPFS gateways.

 When using an IPFS gateway and referencing an IPFS hash or IPNS name by the path (e.g. cloudflare-ipfs.com/ipfs/QmdJApBwfsGua9v.../) rather than the subdomain (e.g. bafybeig6hsm....cf-ipfs.com), other sites accessed from the same IPFS gateway can view and change your settings in the Uniswap Interface.

 To avoid this possibility, you can use the subdomain format of IPFS gateway URLs, which are contained in every release along with the path format.

 You can check what build you are being served from Cloudflare's IPFS gateway by looking at your browser's network console for the response headers sent directly from Cloudflare's IPFS gateway.

-etag header, and reports the resolved IPNS path in the
+header, and reports the resolved IPNS path in the x-ipfs-path

 To keep the Uniswap Interface available, you can pin the hash of the latest release.